rwilcox/net-task/README.md

   * How can you let your teams override organization standard tasks? (while maybe forcing the standard version to run)?
 (Answer: Net-task!)
   * How can you do all this in the lightest way possible, across languages?
 (A: net-task!)

+## Alternatives

+Alternatives that are cross-platform, language indepedent, can be easily installed, and doesn't conflate building artifacts _neccisarily_ with running tasks.
+(Sorry, [Gradle](https://gradle.org/))

+### Cargo-Make

+[cargo-make](https://github.com/sagiegurari/cargo-make) is neat!
+Auto convert shell scripts neat; basic extending and modification, and complex.
+Written in Rust too, and can integrate with `cargo`, or work standalone

+### Just

+[just](https://github.com/casey/just) more closely echos the semantics of Make.
+Even includes built in functions, and allows inclusion of additional files.

+### Task

+[task](https://taskfile.dev/) is _extremely_ similar to net-task (including the YAML and the remote file path), and you should probably use that, honestly, if you're looking for simplicity.

+I didn't actually know about Task when I started work on this.
+But net-task is my learning Rust project, so, _nerds_.

 # Use Cases

   * in a multiple repo situation, put a base taskfile on (some https accessible endpoint) and point multiple repos at it, to propegate tools across your microservice herd